s72sue/Map-Induction/README.md

 ## Citation
-If you find this work useful, please use this bibtex to cite our paper:
+If you find this work useful, we would appreciate if you could cite our paper:

 ```
 @inproceedings{
 sharma2022map,